GUARDIAN COST OF LIVING ADJUSTMENT (COLA) RIDER

 group of business professionals around a whiteboardBenefits of the COLA Rider

-Each of the three Cost of Living Adjustment riders adjusts benefits in a different manner;
+Each of the three Cost of Living Adjustment riders adjusts benefits differently.

 2Adjustments under the 6% Maximum rider are also based on the Consumer Price Index (CPI-U).
-Compounded increases will not be lower than 3% and not higher than 6%.
-In years where the Consumer Price Index is below 3%, the adjustment in benefits will be 3%.
+Compounded increases will be between 3% and 6%.
+In years when the Consumer Price Index is below 3%, the benefit adjustment will be 3%.
 In years where the Consumer Price Index is above 6%, the adjustments will be 6%.
-This rider is attractive for those who either anticipate a higher future inflation rate or just want the additional inflation security.
+This rider is attractive to those who anticipate a higher future inflation rate or simply want additional inflation protection.

-3Adjustments under the 4-year delayed Cost of Living Adjustment are also fixed at 3%.
+3Adjustments under the 4-year-delayed Cost of Living Adjustment are also set at 3%.
 However, adjustments do not begin until the fourth anniversary of a disability.
-This is an attractive Cost of Living Adjustment rider for those that prefer the 3% Cost of Living Adjustment rider but willing to pay less for this feature at the sacrifice of the first adjustment occurring at the 4th anniversary of a claim instead of the first anniversary of a claim.
+This is an attractive Cost of Living Adjustment rider for those who prefer the 3% Cost of Living Adjustment rider but are willing to pay less for this feature at the sacrifice of the first adjustment occurring at the 4th anniversary of a claim instead of the first anniversary of a claim.

 Compound vs Simple Increases

-Compounded increases payout more than simple increases.
+Compounded increases yield higher payouts than simple increases.
 All three of the above riders increase benefits on a compounded basis.
-With compounded increases, each year’s percentage of benefit increases will be applied to the original benefit amount plus any and all prior year’s increases.
-With a simple increase, the percentage of benefit increases apply only to the original benefit amount while ignoring any and all prior year’s increases.
+With compounded increases, each year’s percentage of benefit increases will be applied to the original benefit amount plus any and all prior years’ increases.
+With a simple increase, the percentage of benefit increase applies only to the original benefit amount, while ignoring any and all prior years’ increases.

 COLA is more for the younger policy owners than the older clients.
 Younger policyholders are typically in situations where their financial responsibilities are expected to grow for the next 2 or 3 decades.
-Inflation has a larger impact on younger policyholders than people who have less time before they retire.
+Inflation has a greater impact on younger policyholders than on those with less time before they retire.

-Individual disability insurance policy Forms 18ID, 18UD and 18GI underwritten and issued by Berkshire Life Insurance Company of America, Pittsfield, MA, a wholly-owned stock subsidiary of The Guardian Life Insurance Company of America, New York, NY.
+Individual disability insurance policy Forms 18ID, 18UD, and 18GI underwritten and issued by Berkshire Life Insurance Company of America, Pittsfield, MA, a wholly-owned stock subsidiary of The Guardian Life Insurance Company of America, New York, NY.
 Product provisions and availability may vary by state.
-In New York: These policies provide disability insurance only.
+In New York, these policies provide only disability insurance.
 They do not provide basic hospital, basic medical, or major medical insurance as defined by the New York State Insurance Department.
 For policy form 18ID, the expected benefit ratio is 50%.
-For policy forms 18UD, 18GI, 18UD-F, an 18GI-F, the expected benefit ratio is 60%.
-The expected benefit ratio is the portion of future premiums that the company expects to return as benefits when averaged over all people with these policy forms.
+For policy forms 18UD, 18GI, 18UD-F, and 18GI-F, the expected benefit ratio is 60%.
+The expected benefit ratio is the portion of future premiums the company expects to return as benefits, averaged across all people with these policy forms.

-1If you choose to have an optional rider on your policy your premium will increase.
+1If you choose an optional rider for your policy, your premium will increase.

 2This optional rider does not necessarily protect against an increase in the cost of living.